UltraEngine/Documentation/CPP/Scripting.md

 //Poll the debugger every timer tick ListenEvent(EVENT_TIMERTICK, timer, std::bind(&PollDebugger, 500));
 ```
-Alternatively, you can call the PollDebugger function in your main loop in Lua:
+Alternatively, you can call the PollDebugger function in your main loop in Lua itself:
 ```lua
 --Main loop
 while window:KeyDown(KEY_ESCAPE == false) do